plancknet/Getting-and-Cleaning-Data/README.md

 The steps are:

 > Merges the training and the test sets to create one data set

     1. reading test data
-    2. aggregating test data in one dataset
+    2. aggregating test data in one data set

     3. reading train data
-    4. aggregating train data in one dataset
+    4. aggregating train data in one data set

-    5. join test and train data in on dataset
+    5. join test and train data in on data set

 > Appropriately labels the data set with descriptive variable names